Montana Draw Odds & Application Guide

 Frequently Asked Questions

-How does Montana’s bonus point squared system compare to Colorado’s preference points?
+How does Montana’s weighted bonus point system compare to Colorado’s preference points?

 Can I hunt elk in Montana without going through the draw?

-Yes.
+Absolutely.
 The general-season elk tag — accessed through the Big Game Combo license for nonresidents — opens most of the state during archery (September 6 – October 19) and general rifle (October 25 – November 30).
-You don’t need to win a draw to hunt elk in Montana.
-The draw is only for limited-entry permits in restricted districts.
+No draw needed to hunt elk here.
+The limited-entry draw only covers specific restricted districts.
 Thousands of nonresidents kill elk on general tags every year.

 What happens to my points if I don’t apply one year?